rust-cli/book/src/tutorial/errors.md

 {{#include errors-exit.rs}}
 ```

-This will print an error like this:
+This will print an error:

 > Error: could not read file `test.txt`
 > Info: caused by No such file or directory (os error 2)